matthagan15/thesis/composite.typ

 === Product Formulas

 We now show how to implement basic product formulas, namely Trotter-Suzuki or just Trotter formulas as well as QDrift, assuming access to arbitrary single qubit unitaries and controlled NOT gates.
-We will first show how to implement an arbitrary Pauli rotation $e^(i P t)$ for some Pauli string $P$ using no additional ancilla qubits.
 Then we will define the Trotter-Suzuki construction and give heuristic evidence for the first order scaling.
 We avoid giving a rigorous proof and instead refer the reader to the canonical paper by Childs et. al @childs2021theory.
 Lastly, we will present the construction of QDrift by Campbell @qdriftCampbell, providing a heuristic proof of correctness.

 #definition("Trotter-Suzuki Formulae")[
-    Given a Hamiltonian $H$, let $S^((1))(t)$ denote the first-order Trotter-Suzuki time evolution operator and channel as
+    Given a Hamiltonian $H$, let $S^((1))(t)$ denote the first-order Trotter-Suzuki time evolution operator and $cal(S)^((1))$ the corresponding channel as
     $
         S^((1))(t) &:= e^(i h_L H_L t) dots e^(i h_1 H_1 t) = product_(i = 1)^(L) e^(i h_i H_i t), \
         cal(S)^((1))(rho; t) &:= S^((1))(t) dot rho dot S^((1))(t)^dagger.